CluckeyMcCormick/fictional-guacamole/scripts/GraphViz/README.md

 ```

 ## KDM Hierarchy and Flow
-These two scripts concern our most basic AI machine - the *Kinematic Driver Machine*, frequently abbreviated to the *KDM*.
+These two scripts concern a pretty basic AI machine - the *Kinematic Driver Machine*, frequently abbreviated to the *KDM*.
 Since it's a machine, it has a complex structure and process.

 The *Hierarchy* script creates a graph showing the arrangement of states in the *KDM* scene.
 That's not too radical but it's key to understanding the next graph.

 That would be the graph created by the *Flow* script.
 This depicts how the states relate to each other and the conditions that cause movements between the states.
 This is something that otherwise can only be discerned via code inspection.

+## FBM Hierarchy and Flow
+These two scripts document a regression of the *Kinematic Driver Machine*: the *Falling Body Machine*.

+Like the *KDM*, we have a hierarchy and flow script.
+They make really simple charts (since there's only two states).

 ## XSM Tutorial
 The Extended State Machine (*XSM*) concept can get pretty complicated pretty quickly, so I thought it would be prudent to generate some documentation for how they work.
 Of course, that required diagrams.
 A LOT of diagrams.
 Those are stored here.